Submissions

 What to Include

 Author Details.
-All authors should include their full name and affiliation on the title page of the manuscript, and where possible, include ORCiDs and social media accounts (Twitter, LinkedIn, Academia.edu, ResearchGate, etc).
+All authors should include their full name and affiliation on the title page of the manuscript, and where possible, include ORCiDs and social media accounts (Twitter, LinkedIn, Academia.edu, ResearchGate, etc.).
 One author must be identified as the corresponding author.
 Affiliations are where research was conducted, not where authors currently work.
 If authors have moved, please include this as a footnote on the title page.

 Abstract of 200 words.
 This should succinctly describe the paper’s topic, its methodology and findings, and their importance or consequence.

 Funding details.
 Submissions to the journal must include a full statement of financial and other support from all sources for the previous three years.
 This must include all relevant funding bodies and, where possible, grant numbers or details.
 Where funding or support from gambling industry actors has been received within that period, the paper will not normally be accepted for consideration.
 However, authors may make a case to the editors (to be published as an addendum to any published articles) that the submitted paper is based on research that is distinct and independent from these sources, and demonstrate how research findings have not been affected by a history of such support.
-If such papers are accepted for peer-review, peer-reviewers will be asked to consider the case as a key item in determining their view of the merits of the paper.
+If such papers are accepted for peer-review, reviewers will be asked to consider the case as a key item in determining their view of the merits of the paper.

 Biographical Note.
 100 words per author.